castorfou/guillaume_blog/_posts/2022-05-02-upgrade-fastpages.md

 Hamel asks to restart from a new repo.
+But how to keep the same blog url?

 Here are the steps.